 I suspect you only need to spend a short time with British Quakers before you hear the phrase ‘that of God in every one’.
 It may take a much longer time before someone tells you what they think it means.
-In this post I’ll explore the various meanings of this phrase, and how theologian Jürgen Moltmann and the idea of God’s ‘Shekinah’ has helped me in my understanding of it.
+In this post I’ll explore how the meaning of this phrase has changed, and what I think it means by way of theologian Jürgen Moltmann and the idea of God’s ‘Shekinah’.

 ‘That of God in every one’ comes from a letter from George Fox to Quaker ministers, written down by Ann Downer whilst Fox was imprisoned in Cornwall in 1656:

 …And this is the word of the Lord God to you all, and a charge to you all in the presence of the living God: be patterns, be examples in all countries, places, islands, nations, wherever you come, that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in every one.
 (Qf&p 19.32)

 Even though these words come from the 17th century, they didn’t become a well-known Quaker phrase until they were popularised by Quaker author Rufus Jones at the beginning of the 20th century.
 ‘That of God in every one’ is now an established part of Quaker vocabulary, and today I see Friends use it as a basis for the Quaker understanding of equality, and as a springboard for work on diversity and inclusion.
 We are all of equal worth because we all have ‘that of God’ in us.
 It’s also used to emphasise the Universalist character of Quakerism.
 Everyone’s spiritual experience is worth learning from because we all have our own experience of ‘that of God’.
 Because it’s something we all have and confers equal worth on us all, it’s used interchangeably with the idea of the ‘Inner Light’.